vbianchi/Mentori/BRAINSTORM.md

 Here's a breakdown of potential areas to enhance the system's capabilities for complex tasks:

+### 0\.
+Role-Specific LLM Configuration (NEW - User Suggestion)

+-   Concept: Assign different LLM models to different agent components (Intent Classifier, Planner, Controller, Executor, Evaluator) based on the complexity and nature of their tasks.

+-   Benefits:

+    -   Optimized Capability: Use the most powerful/creative LLMs for planning, instruction-following LLMs for control, robust LLMs for evaluation, and potentially faster/cheaper LLMs for intent classification or simpler execution steps.

+    -   Cost Efficiency: Reserve expensive, high-tier models for tasks that absolutely require them, using more economical models for other components.

+    -   Resource Management & Speed: Potentially improve overall speed and reduce load on any single LLM endpoint.

+-   Implementation:

+    -   Add new `.env` configuration variables (e.g., `INTENT_CLASSIFIER_LLM_ID`, `PLANNER_LLM_ID`, `CONTROLLER_LLM_ID`, `EVALUATOR_LLM_ID`).
+The `EXECUTOR_LLM_ID` could default to the UI-selected LLM or also be a configurable default.

+    -   Update `config.py` to load these new settings.

+    -   Modify the points in `message_handlers.py` (and potentially `intent_classifier.py`, `planner.py`, `controller.py`, `evaluator.py` if LLM initialization is pushed down) where LLMs are initialized for each component to use these role-specific LLM IDs from the settings.

 ### 1\.
 Intent Classification & Initial Interaction

--   **Granular Intents:** Beyond "PLAN" vs. "DIRECT_QA", could we have more specific plan types (e.g., "RESEARCH_SYNTHESIS_PLAN", "DATA_ANALYSIS_PLAN", "CODE_GENERATION_PLAN") that might trigger different Planner prompts or default behaviors?
+-   Granular Intents: Beyond "PLAN" vs. "DIRECT_QA", could we have more specific plan types (e.g., "RESEARCH_SYNTHESIS_PLAN", "DATA_ANALYSIS_PLAN", "CODE_GENERATION_PLAN") that might trigger different Planner prompts or default behaviors?

--   **Confidence-Based Actions:** If intent classification confidence is low, should the agent ask the user for clarification (e.g., "Are you asking a quick question, or do you want me to perform a series of actions?")?
+-   Confidence-Based Actions: If intent classification confidence is low, should the agent ask the user for clarification (e.g., "Are you asking a quick question, or do you want me to perform a series of actions?")?

--   **Clarifying Questions (Pre-Planning):** If a query is deemed complex but too ambiguous, allow the Planner (or a pre-planner LLM call) to ask clarifying questions *before* attempting to generate a full plan.
+-   Clarifying Questions (Pre-Planning): If a query is deemed complex but too ambiguous, allow the Planner (or a pre-planner LLM call) to ask clarifying questions *before* attempting to generate a full plan.

 ### 2\.
 Planning Phase (Planner Component)

--   **Iterative Planning with User:**
+-   Iterative Planning with User:

     -   Instead of just confirm/reject, allow users to provide feedback on the initial plan, and have the Planner refine it.

     -   "This step looks good, but for step 3, can you try using X tool instead?"

--   **User Constraints & Preferences:** Allow users to specify constraints during the initial query or plan review (e.g., "prioritize free tools," "limit web searches to 3," "use Python for scripting").
+-   User Constraints & Preferences: Allow users to specify constraints during the initial query or plan review (e.g., "prioritize free tools," "limit web searches to 3," "use Python for scripting").

--   **Alternative Plans:** Could the Planner generate 2-3 high-level strategic approaches for complex tasks, allowing the user to pick one before detailed step generation?
+-   Alternative Plans: Could the Planner generate 2-3 high-level strategic approaches for complex tasks, allowing the user to pick one before detailed step generation?

--   **Dynamic Tool Prompting:** Improve how tools are presented to the Planner.
+-   Dynamic Tool Prompting: Improve how tools are presented to the Planner.
 Instead of just a summary, could it be more dynamic based on the query?

--   **Sub-Planning:** For very complex steps within a plan, the Planner (or a dedicated sub-planner) could break that step down further.
+-   Sub-Planning: For very complex steps within a plan, the Planner (or a dedicated sub-planner) could break that step down further.

 ### 3\.
 User Plan Interaction (Pre-Execution Review)

--   **Full Plan Editing:**
+-   Full Plan Editing:

     -   Allow users to directly edit step descriptions.